 Many Christians today are unfamiliar with the mindset of Christians in the first three centuries of the Christian era.
 This time period is often referred to as ‘the early Church’.
 It is of course the time historically closest to Jesus himself.
-And the social and cultural conditions under which the Christians of that period lived were much the same throughout the first three hundred years of the Christian Era.
-That is, for the most part they lived under the rule of the Roman Empire.
+And the social and cultural conditions under which the Christians of that period lived were much the same from the start.
+That is, they mostly lived under the rule of the Roman Empire.
 Many spoke the same languages and many endured the persecutions of those early centuries.
-For them, arrest and execution, were a lived experience.
-They knew first and second hand what scourging and crucifixion were.
+For them, arrest and execution, and the continuing threat thereof were a lived experience.
+They knew first and second-hand what scourging and crucifixion were.
 Most modern Christians know them only as an abstraction.
-We have to use our imagination or read accounts of execution or watch a film to obtain some degree of understanding of what they were.
-It is not a living reality for the vast majority of modern Christians.
-It is instructive then to read through the writings of this early period to see how Christians coped with this very difficult situation.
-After all, it was just not adult men and women who were dragged into the courts and arenas but often children and elderly.
+We have to use our imagination or read accounts of this type of execution or watch a film.
+It is generally not a living reality for modern Christians.
+It is instructive to read through the writings of this early period to see how Christians coped with this very difficult situation.
+After all, it was just not adult men and women who were dragged into the arenas but often children and the elderly.
 What kind of guidance did the Church leadership and early writers offer?

-This being so, Jesus’ commandment to love one’s enemies becomes paramount.
-Returning injury for injury, ‘eye for eye, tooth for tooth’ shows itself powerless to defeat evil and death.
+This being so, Jesus’ commandment to love one’s enemies becomes key.
+Returning injury for injury, ‘eye for eye, tooth for tooth’ showed and continues to show itself powerless to defeat evil and death.
 Only the return of love for hate, enemy love, can restore creation to God’s original intention.
 To return injury for injury can only perpetuate the cycle of violence and counter violence, which is largely the story of human history.
-The early Christians would have been well aware of this dynamic because of being so close historically to the teaching of Jesus and the cultural conditions in which they were uttered.
+The early Christians would have been well aware of this dynamic because of being so close historically to the teaching of Jesus and the cultural conditions in which they were taught.
 In the early Christian writings we find encouragement to endure the ‘ordeal’ imitating Christ in love for the persecutors, and the assurance that life in this world does not end at the grave but continues eternally.
-Christian’s ability to face persecution was firmly grounded in the belief of eternal life or what could be called eternal survival.
-This belief could enable one to overcome the natural fear of death by remembering Christ’s promise of the indestructibility of genuine love.
+Christians’ ability to face persecution was firmly grounded in the belief of eternal life, or we could call it eternal survival, in communion with the Holy Trinity.
+One could overcome the mortal fear of death by remembering Christ’s promise of the indestructibility of genuine love.
 Evil and death hold no sway over Christ-like love.
 The early Christians realized that love in the face of evil and hatred were God’s way of accomplishing the salvation of the world.
-For them, it was not a minor element of the gospel, a back burner issue, but the core of God’s plan of salvation.
+For them, it was not a minor element of the gospel, a back-burner issue, but the core of God’s plan of salvation.